Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: Introduction

 \subsection{Main Contributions}

 We first study a two-user additive noise MAC under mild moment constraints on the noise distribution.
-For such MAC, we use spherical codebooks with a JNN or SIC decoder and derive the corresponding second-order achievable rate regions.
+For such a MAC, we use spherical codebooks with either a JNN or SIC decoder and derive the corresponding second-order achievable rate regions.
 For the two-user MAC, to analyze the second-order asymptotics, we need to consider all possible cases of boundary rate pairs in the first-order achievable rate region and analyze the corresponding second-order achievable rate regions.
 Our results show that the first-order rate regions of JNN and SIC decoding are identical for this mismatched MAC.
 However, JNN decoding possesses a better second-order asymptotic performance compared to SIC decoding.
 Furthermore, for JNN decoding, we provide an alternative form of second-order asymptotics that covers all cases with a unified formula.
-When specialized to the Gaussian noise, our results are consistent with the corresponding results of Gaussian MAC in~\cite[Theorem 1]{molavianjazi2015second} and~\cite[Theorem 2]{yavas2021gaussianmac}.
-Thus, we provide an alternative proof of second-order asymptotics for two-user AWGN MAC.
+Our proposed coding scheme can be applied to a MAC with additive arbitrarily distributed noise with guaranteed theoretical performance, requiring only the moment constraints that can be measured in practice.
+When specialized to the Gaussian noise, our results are consistent with the corresponding second-order asymptotic results for Gaussian MAC~(cf \cite[Theorem 1]{molavianjazi2015second} and~\cite[Theorem 2]{yavas2021gaussianmac}).